kkristacia/Coursera_R/Getting_Cleaning_data_project/readme.md

 This folder is for the peer-graded project.

-Getting and Cleaning Data Course
+Getting and Cleaning Data Course.

 There are two files:
 - Script file called run_analysis.R